-If you are a person with a disability or know someone with a disability who needs help, call our statewide intake line.
-Hours are Mon-Fri 9a - 4p.
+If you are a person with a disability who believes your rights may have been violated, call our intake line Mon-Fri 9a - 4p at 1-800-252-9108.

 worked with DRTx staff to obtain safety disclaimers needed for a wheelchair lift